cope-project/PraxManager/CONTRIBUTING.md

 * It can be merged without problems (if not please use: git rebase master)
 * It does not break any existing functionality
 * It is not a catch all merge request but rather fixes a specific issue or implements a specific feature
-* It keeps the GitLab code base clean and well structured
+* It keeps the Github code base clean and well structured
 * We think other users will benefit from the same functionality